UCAS code: B140

 We welcome applications from students studying a wide range of international qualifications.

-For direct entry to second year the minimum requirements must be exceeded, including the following:
+For direct entry to second year the standard requirements must be exceeded, including the following:

-- SQA Advanced Highers: AB to include Biology and Chemistry.
+- SQA Advanced Highers: AB in Biology and Chemistry.

-- A Levels: AAB, in one sitting, to include Biology and Chemistry.
+- A Levels: AAB in one set of exams to include Biology and Chemistry.

-- IB: Overall score of 36 points, including HL Grade 6 Biology and Chemistry.
+- IB: 36 points with 666 at HL to include Biology and Chemistry.

 English language tests

-- IELTS Academic module overall 6.5 with at least 6.0 in each component
+- IELTS Academic: total 6.5 with at least 6.0 in each component.

-- Cambridge English: Advanced or Proficiency overall 176 with 169 in each component
+- C1 Advanced (CAE) / C2 Proficiency (CPE): total 176 with at least 169 in each component.

-- Trinity ISE: ISE II with distinction in all four components
+- Trinity ISE: ISE II with distinctions in all four components.

-Please apply for only one Biomedical Sciences programme.
-You will have the opportunity to switch between programmes in later years provided the required courses have been passed.
+Please apply for only one Biomedical Sciences degree.
+If you apply for multiple degrees within the Biomedical Sciences suite only one application will be taken forward for consideration with the remaining applications being processed as unsuccessful.
+You will have the opportunity to switch between degrees in later years provided the required courses have been passed.